jmoyers/simple-readme/readme.md

 <a name="top" />

+#simple-doc

-#simple-doc: use dox to create a simple readme.md
+##use dox to create a simple readme.md

 ###test/function-proto.js